ipfs/community/articles/precarious-data.md

 ### Dealing with Versioning

 This is not a one-time process.
 In most cases datasets change, grow and evolve over time.
 In order to accommodate those changing, growing, evolving datasets we need ways to keep track of the different versions of content.
 Thankfully, content-addressing gives you the basic building block that you need in order to track versions gracefully.
 Powerful versioning tools like [git](https://git-scm.com) build on that same foundation of content-addressing and use cryptographic hashes to build trees of information to represent history, versions, forks, etc.

+For example, each time you make a new version of your data you will have a new hash to uniquely identify that version.
+This is really powerful.
+The only remaining challenge is to tell your peers which hashes correspond to which versions.
+You could do this in any number of ways.
+The simplest would be to list the hashes together with some description in a text file.
+If you want that information to be machine-parseable, you could put it in JSON instead of free text.

+An amazing bonus of the decentralized web: you can put that versioning information into IPFS too, publishing the hashes for your whole version history.

 At the moment there are not good tools to build these kinds of version histories with IPFS content, but all the pieces are there.
 If you know a software developer who's looking for a good project to sink her teeth into, this might be a good one to tackle.